How to create and manage a Knowledge Graph

 How to manually upload files to your Knowledge Graph

 Select Upload files.
 You can use the command button to select and upload multiple files at once.
-Once you select Open, Writer will process your files and display them in a menu.
+Once you select Open, WRITER will process your files and display them in a menu.

 You can select the Status header to filter by file status.
 The four status options are:

-• Processing - Writer is mapping your file into your Knowledge Graph.
+• Processing - WRITER is mapping your file into your Knowledge Graph.
 No action is necessary at this time - just sit tight!

-• Queued - Writer has not yet mapped your file into your Knowledge Graph.
+• Queued - WRITER has not yet mapped your file into your Knowledge Graph.
 No action is necessary at this time.

 • Errored - There’s been an issue uploading your file.
 First, try to upload the file again.
 If you encounter the same status, reach out to your Technical Account Manager.